BChow5/Assignment1/README.md

   - tmux
 disable_root: true
 ```

+What does this code mean?
+* `shell: /bin/bash`: Sets the default shell to bash/bin
+* `sudo: ['ALL=(ALL) NOPASSWD:ALL']`: Grants the user full sudo privileges without needing to enter a password
+* `ssh-authorized-keys`: Allows the user to log in via SSH using public key authentication (DigitalOcean, 2014)
+* `disable_root: true:`: Disables root login for the server (DigitalOcean, 2014)

 3. Press the "i" key after pasting the text to enter insert mode to edit the file contents
 1. Change the information (at least the ssh-authorized-keys)